rync/predictive_convolution/README.md

 This is a simple proof of concept for performing predictive convultion by training various Machine Learning regression models with one audio file, and then predicting the raw audio output of a second audio file.
 The convoluted result is eerily similar to that of SoundHack, created by Tom Erbe (http://www.soundhack.com/).

+Listen to audio examples of this on SoundCloud: https://soundcloud.com/ryan-denardis/sets/predictive-convolution-examples

 Most of the usage information is stored in the Jupyter Notebook file in this directory.
 You'll need some things first:

 1. Jupyter Notebook (http://jupyter.org/)